Healing the Heart – Mind with Rose Medicine

 • Combine fresh rose petals and apple cider vinegar in a clean jar.
 Make sure petals are covered.

-• Close jar with lid and let sit for a couple of weeks (the vinegar will turn a red/pink color) shaking regularly.
+• Close the jar with the lid and let it sit for a couple of weeks (the vinegar will turn a red/pink colour), shaking regularly.

 • Strain petals out of the vinegar and enjoy on your next salad!

-I hope this gives you some ideas of how to use roses in your home and in your kitchen!
+I hope this gives you some ideas for using roses in your home and kitchen!

 Want to learn more?
 We’re launching A Year of Home Herbal Medicine soon.
 Get on the early notice list here.